Theroumag/pasteScrape/README.md

 # pasteScrape
-You know, scraping Pastebin (with Python3)
+You know, scraping Pastebin (with Python3 and Discord)